reactors-io/reactors-io.github.io/faq.md

 **Long answer:**

-No, Reactors.IO do not implement the Reactive Streams standard.
+No, Reactors.IO does not implement the Reactive Streams standard.
 Reactors.IO is not a concurrent streaming processing framework, it is an actor framework.
 Incidentally, inside each "reactor", there are single-threaded event streams